lammps/lammps/doc/src/fix_ave_chunk.rst

 page for details of how chunks can be defined and examples of how they can be used to measure properties of a system.

+Note that if the :doc:`compute chunk/atom <compute_chunk_atom>`
+command defines spatial bins, the fix ave/chunk command performs a similar computation as the :doc:`fix ave/grid <fix_ave_grid>` command.
+However, the per-bin outputs from the fix ave/chunk command are global; each processor stores a copy of the entire set of bin data.
+By contrast, the :doc:`fix ave/grid <fix_ave_grid>` command uses a
+distributed grid where each processor owns a subset of the bins.
+Thus it is more efficient to use the :doc:`fix ave/grid <fix_ave_grid>` command when the grid is large and a simulation is run on many processors.

 Note that only atoms in the specified group contribute to the summing and averaging calculations.
 The :doc:`compute chunk/atom
 <compute_chunk_atom>` command defines its own group as well as an